Cardiacman13/Architect/README.md

 > It is not suitable for outdated computers.
 Ensure your hardware meets the requirements for the latest Nvidia drivers.

 > [!CAUTION]
-> The script modifies your system configuration, see the wiki or comunity pannel for more informations.
+> The script modifies your system configuration, see the wiki or community panel for more informations.

 Execute the following in the terminal to run the script (**requires sudo access**):